english-language/Roget/README.md

-# The original structure of the Thesaurus compiled by Roget
+# The original structure of the Thesaurus.
 This is the structure devised by Roget.
 The individual items are being added.<br>
 <pre>
 roget